Serving Aurora, Denver Metro & Colorado | 15+ Years of Domestic Violence Defense Experience

 Request a Free Consultation

-Step 2: Protection Orders
+Step 2: Domestic Violence Protection Order

 As soon as you are arrested for a DV offense, the court issues a Mandatory Protection Order (MPO) under C.R.S. § 18-1-1001.